 Avoid overpaying for gas with Fuelcaster®

 Speaking of savings, before you hit the road this summer, make sure you’re equipped with Fuelcaster — the gas price predictor.
 Our online tool helps you find out if gas prices are expected to rise or fall tomorrow.
 That way, you can decide whether it’s better to fill up today or wait for better prices.
 Basically, it’s just our secret blend of digital herbs and mathematical spices that allow us to see when you could save money at the pump (thanks to our friends at GasBuddy).
 And the best part?
 It’s free for anyone to use!
-It’s just one more way Esurance is working to make car insurance – and all things driving-related – surprisingly painless.
+It’s just one more way Esurance is working to make car insurance surprisingly painless.